 As a participating teacher, you’ll receive all of the free materials and lesson plans you’ll need to carry out this creative collaboration.
 And at the end of the project, your students will get to see their work exhibited in a global “digital museum” that can be shared with other classrooms, parents, and the community.

 How does it work?

-Apply for inclusion in the project by completing and submitting the form below by January 17, 2021.
+Apply for inclusion in the project by completing and submitting the form below.
 Teachers who are accepted will receive a planner, a project guide, prepared lesson plans, and links to a series of short professional development videos designed to lead you through this exciting process.